devMatheus-Gomes/nlw-proffy/README.md

-<h1 style="text-align: center; font-weight: bold;">Proffy com Theme Switcher</h1>
+<h1 style="text-align: center; font-weight: bold;">Proffy with Theme Switcher</h1>

 ---

-## Sobre o Projeto
+## About the Project

-Esta aplicação fornece tudo o que é necessário para organizar as aulas entre os professores e os alunos.
+This application provides everything needed to organize lessons between teachers and students.

-Os professores podem escolher o melhor horário disponível para eles.
+Teachers can choose the best schedule available for them.

-Os alunos podem ver todos os professores disponíveis, filtrando por dia da semana, horário e matéria.
+Students can see all available teachers, filtering by day of the week, time and subject.

-### 🛠 Tecnologias
+### 🛠 Technologies

-As seguintes ferramentas foram usadas na construção do projeto:
+The following tools were used in the construction of the project:

 - [TypeScript](https://www.typescriptlang.org/)
 - [React](https://pt-br.reactjs.org/)